Southern Style Buttermilk Fried Chicken is a classic

 MAKE THE FLOUR MIXTURE:

-- Shake excess buttermilk from chicken pieces and put about 5 pieces at a time into the bag and shake to coat.
+- Shake excess buttermilk from each piece of chicken and put about 5 pieces at a time into the bag and shake to coat.
 You will work in batches.

 FRYING THE CHICKEN: